LISTEN TO MY LATEST PODCAST EPISODE

 As a self-taught fashion designer with a graphic design background, I learned that many fashion designers – including technical designers, use a lot of time-consuming and inefficient methods when creating technical drawings.

-And if you’re in need of some inspiration, just try to guess how much time I spent on the flat drawing on the left vs the newer one on the right.
+If you’re in need of some inspiration, just try to guess how much time I spent on the flat drawing on the left vs the newer one on the right.